hafakoa/contrastive/README.md

 The cohort breakdown is as follows:
 TalkBank: 121 participants, including 46 with ASD and 75 without ASD (38 typically developing participants – TD – and 37 participants with ADHD).
 The recordings consist primarily of articulated speech.
 ReCANVo: 8 participants with ASD who primarily produce non-verbal vocalizations.
-UClass: 24 participants with non-ASD (12 women and 12 men) who stutter, as well as 8 participants with ASD.
+UClass: 24 participants with non-ASD (12 women and 12 men) who stutter.
 The recordings consist of articulated speech.

 Data instructions are found at data/README.md